LTUC/amman-dotnet-401d2/Curriculum/Class30/Resources/Hashtables.md

 same index of the array?
 This is called a collision.
 The hash map needs to be able to handle two keys resolving to the same index.

-If two keys ever ultimately resolved to the same index then two calls to `.put(key, val)` with different keys would overwrite each other.
+If two keys ever ultimately resolved to the same index, then two calls to `.Add(key, val)` with different keys would overwrite each other.

 Collisions are solved by changing the initial state of the buckets.
 Instead of starting them all as `null` we can initialize a `LinkedList` in each one!
 Now